NextSap/AzSounder/README.md

  - Click on the green button "New issue".
  - Choose a explicit title.
  - Detail the issue as much as possible.
 You can include screenshots or anything you think is usefull.
 The more will be the better.
- - Choose a label.
-To do that look at the right of the page and at the right of "Labels" click on the gear.
-You can choose several labels as long as necessary.
-Please if it is possible choose a label who already exists.
  - When you did previous steps, you can click on the green button "Submit new issue".

 # Special tanks